 While colds are unpleasant, they rarely last long and aren’t usually serious; the flu, however, is a different matter.
-(Here are six clear signs you have the flu and not a cold.)
 In the 2015-16 season, flu caused 11 million medical visits, 308,000 hospital visits, and 12,000 deaths.
 Most people will get over both a cold and the flu in less than two weeks without visiting the doctor.
-(Avoid the virus in the first place with these 10 tricks doctors use to avoid cold and flu.)
 If you’re at high risk of developing serious complications from the flu—such as anyone with heart disease or asthma—you should visit a doctor, who can give you flu antiviral drugs.
-Anyone else can alleviate symptoms with these 10 natural remedies for cold and flu.
+Anyone else can alleviate symptoms with these natural remedies for cold and flu.

 Not sure which one hit you?
-Thankfully, there are some key differences between the viruses, from symptoms to severity to timing.
+Thankfully, there are some key differences between cold vs. flu, from symptoms to severity to timing.
 Here’s how you can tell the difference between a cold and the flu.

-Tatiana Ayazo/Rd.comNo matter which one you have, avoid these foods that make cold and flu worse.
+Tatiana Ayazo/Rd.comNow that you know the difference between cold vs. flu make sure to always avoid these foods that make cold and flu worse.